Nathan Roberts, MD, PhD

 Research fellowships are not generally thought of as highly competitive.
-Most applicants who apply end up finding a position but applicants for research fellowships tend to be very accomplished.
+Most applicants who apply end up finding a position, but applicants for research fellowships tend to be very accomplished.
 Fellowships vary in terms of mentorship and structure.
-It is important to find a research fellowship with good mentors and one that has a structured plan to gain skills in data analysis, manuscript preparation, and grant writing.
+It is important to find a research fellowship with good mentors and a structured plan to gain skills in data analysis, manuscript preparation, and grant writing.

 Requirements to apply

-The only requirement is that applicants are board-prepared or board certified in emergency medicine.
-Since this is a research fellowship, a demonstrated interest in health services or clinical research, and a commitment to a career in academic emergency medicine is a must.
-There are no set guidelines in terms of how many publications an applicant needs to be considered competitive, however, it is recommended that the applicant complete at least one research project during residency.
-Ideally the applicant should have at least one publication in a peer-reviewed journal and at least one poster presentation of their research at a national conference.
+The only requirement is that applicants are board-eligible or board-certified in emergency medicine.
+Since this is a research fellowship, a demonstrated interest in health services or clinical research and a commitment to a career in academic emergency medicine are essential.
+There are no set guidelines in terms of how many publications an applicant needs to be considered competitive; however, it is recommended that the applicant complete at least one research project during residency.
+Ideally the applicant should have at least one first-author publication in a peer-reviewed journal and at least one poster presentation of their research at a national conference.